SatYu26/Kubernetes-Basics/Build a Kubernetes Application.md

-# Build a Kubernetes Application
+# Lab 2: Build a Kubernetes Application

 **Containers** allow you to package your application and its dependencies together into one succinct manifest that can be version controlled, allowing for easy replication of your application across developers on your team and machines in your cluster.
 Containers work best for service based architectures.
 As opposed to monolithic architectures, where every piece of the application is intertwined — from IO to data processing to rendering — service based architectures separate these into separate components.